Click here for the Baja Experts!

 THE GRINGO FACTOR

-The general population in Bay of L.A. is not large, so the Gringo Factor is not dominant.
-The locals like the gringos, as there are very few of the "let's raise hell for the weekend" type gringos that sometimes take over places like San Felipe and Cabo San Lucas.
-Several dozen gringos own homes in the area, most of them south of town.
+The general population in Bay of L.A. is not large (under 1,000 people), so the Gringo Factor is not dominant.
+The locals like the gringos and there are very few of the "let's raise hell for the weekend" type of gringos that sometimes take over places like San Felipe and Cabo San Lucas.
+Several dozen gringos own homes in the area, most of them on the beach north or south of town.
 Because this is the most out of the way destination you can reach in Baja from the U.S. and still stay on the blacktop, many gringos choose this little corner of paradise for fishing, camping and just exploring nature.
-Most of the Mexican service people in town speak enough English to meet your needs, and your U.S. dollars are welcome at all restaurants and places of business.
+Most of the Mexican service people in town speak enough English to meet your needs and your U.S. dollars are welcome at all restaurants and places of business.

 YOUR FIRST STOP IN TOWN

-No matter which way you come into town, you will be needing a well deserved rest once you get here.
+No matter which way you come into town you will be needing a well deserved rest once you get here.
 Head straight for Guillermo's at the south end of town.
-Turn your vehicle east towards the Sea of Cortez, park by the tables and palapas next to the sand, and get out and stretch those ol' bones.
-This is the perfect place to drink in the fabulous view of the ocean and offshore islands, and to order that welcome margarita.
+Turn your vehicle east towards the Sea of Cortez, park by the tables and palapas next to the sand and get out and stretch those bones.
+This is the perfect place to drink in the fabulous view of the ocean and offshore islands and to order up that welcome margarita.
 Sticking your toes into the Sea of Cortez is optional but highly recommended!

 THE BEST OF BAY OF LA

-Top quality hotels are in short supply in Bahia de Los Angeles but if you are looking for the best place in town to hang your hat COSTA DEL SOL has your name on it.
-It's newer, squeaky clean, conveniently located and the service is excellent.
-The best place to beach camp in Bahia de Los Angeles is Punta Gringa, about 25 minutes north of town on the coast.
-It's remote, the views are spectacular, and it's free!
-Closer to town CAMPO GECKO offers good camping just a few minutes south of town and DAGGETT'S CAMPGROUND offers good camping (and three casitas) just north of town.
-Bahia de Los Angeles visitors looking for a nice place to enjoy a cold drink or a warm meal can head to the oceanfront palapas at GUILLERMO'S RESTAURANT right on the beach.
-The service is usually slow, the food is often average but the views of the ocean and offshore islands are always spectacular!
-Bahia de Los Angeles' best kept secret is the MUSEUM located in the center of town about 2 blocks up from the main street.
-It offers excellent photographs and artifacts of the history of this special Baja destination and has really cool souvenirs for sale.
-The best road trip from Bahia de Los Angeles is the 2 hour drive west of town to MISSION SAN BORJA.
+Top quality hotels are in short supply in Bahia de Los Angeles but if you are looking for the newest place in town to hang your hat COSTA DEL SOL has your name on it.
+It's newer, clean, conveniently located and the service is good.
+A good place to beach camp in Bahia de Los Angeles is Punta Gringa about 25 minutes north of town on the coast.
+It's remote, the views are spectacular and it's free!
+Closer to town CAMPO GECKO offers good camping just a few minutes south of town and DAGGETT'S CAMPGROUND offers good camping and cute casitas just north of town on the beach.
+Bahia de Los Angeles visitors looking for a nice place to enjoy a cold drink or a warm meal can also head to the oceanfront palapa at GUILLERMO'S RESTAURANT right on the beach.
+The service is Baja slow, the food is fair but the views of the ocean and offshore islands are always spectacular!
+Bahia de Los Angeles' best kept secret is the MUSEUM located in the center of town about 2 blocks up from the park and plaza on the main street.
+It offers excellent photographs and artifacts of the history of this special Baja destination, cool whale information, and has really interesting souvenirs, books and shirts for sale.
+It took 4 years of fund raising and four years of building, but Baja fan Carolina is proud to say the museum she dreamed about as now been opened for 22 years.
+The best remote road trip from Bahia de Los Angeles is the 2 hour drive west of town to MISSION SAN BORJA.
 This abandoned settlement is best reached by 4 wheel drive vehicles and offers a piece of Baja history most folks never have the opportunity to enjoy.
 Bring a camera!
 And if you have a boat the best place to sneak away for a half day lunch getaway is beautiful Puerto Don Juan, a very protected cove about 3 miles east of town.
-There is a sandy beach at the very south end of the bay!
+There is a sandy beach at the very south end of the bay.

 Google